 We have extensive experience in pharmacogenetics (using your genetic information to predict medication efficacy and side-effects).
 We have contributed dozens of peer-reviewed scientific articles and lectured around the world on this topic.
 Additionally, Dr. Laje has co-invented two pharmacogenetic tests.

 Traditional treatment regimens help ameliorate symptoms in a majority of patients, however, some cases may require a more complex pharmacological approach.
 We are experienced with medications that require registries or special management.
 These include esketamine (intranasal ketamine), suboxone and clozapine among others.

-SUBOXONE® (buprenorphine and naloxone) Sublingual Film (CIII) is a controlled prescription drug used to treat adults who are overly dependent on opioids (either prescription or illegal) as part of a complete treatment program that may include counseling and/or behavioral therapy.
+SUBOXONE® (buprenorphine and naloxone) Sublingual Film (CIII) is a controlled prescription drug used to treat adults who are overly dependent on opioids (either prescription or illegal) as part of a complete treatment program that may include counseling and/or therapy.

 VIVITROL (naltrexone extended release).
 Vivitrol is an opioid blocker that is required to be administered by a healthcare provider.
 It is a once monthly injection, that together with with counseling helps prevent substance and alcohol abuse relapse and helps with craving reduction.
 It is non-addictive and it’s not a narcotic.
 The use of VIVITROL requires detoxification, especially opioiods, to avoid sudden withdrawal.